tractorcow/silverstripe-campaignmonitor/README.md

  * SilverStripe 3.0
  * PHP 5.3
- * Campaign Monitor PHP library 2.5.2
+ * Campaign Monitor PHP library 2.5.2 (not 3 or above!
+Yet!
+It'll break your code and make your clients grumpy).

 ## Installation instructions